 Weather, certain foods, stress, an increase in fatigue.
 These are common triggers.
-But an episode can also spontaneously happen for no apparent reason.
+But episodes also spontaneously happen for no apparent reason.

 While it’s not a condition you can self-diagnose, if you have a history of migraines and are now beginning to get vertigo-like symptoms, then you might have VM.
-Working with a neurologist or neuro-otologist who specialize in migraine to discuss your symptoms is an important first step.
+First, contact a neurologist or neuro-otologist who specializes in migraines.
+They're a great first step in discussing your symptoms.

-Audiologists that specialize in vestibular disorders (such as the Dizzy & Vertigo Institute) will take you through a variety of tests to rule out possible disorders that can mimic vestibular migraine, these include Videonystagmography (VNG test), Rotary Chair Test, Computerized Dynamic Posturography, VEMP, and Video Head Impulse Testing.
+Additionally, Vestibular Audiologists (like the Dizzy & Vertigo Institute) are a great resource.
+We run a variety of tests to rule out possible disorders that can mimic vestibular migraine.
 More info on these tests here.

 The actual symptoms themselves aren’t dangerous.
-However, there’s always the chance that a dizzy spell occurs at an inopportune moment — like in the middle of driving — at which point you might be in danger.
+However, there’s always the chance that a dizzy spell occurs at an inopportune moment.
+For instance, in the middle of driving.

 Combatting this danger is really about knowing your condition, taking note of when your attacks occur, what causes them, etc… Knowing your triggers can help you avoid bad situations from happening.

 Treating vestibular migraine consists of a combination of dietary changes, supplements, exercise, VRT (vestibular rehabilitation therapy), CBT (cognitive behavioral therapy), and medications.
-Head over to this article for a more in-depth description of each type of treatment.
+This article provides an in-depth description of each type of treatment.